diyism/go2php/README.md

 //1. we need to batch replace "$_GET/$_POST/$_COOKIE/$_SESSION" into "_GET()/_POST()/_COOKIE()/_SESSION()" in target normal php projects.

-//2. when modified php files, the functions and classes in it won't be reloaded
+//2. when modified php files, the functions and classes in them won't be reloaded